amyjko/critically-conscious-computing/chapters/abstractions.md

 * Ask the students to provide example values for you to try.
 Ensure the examples cover a range of possible inputs.

 * Pose the question: is it fair?
-What would they want to know to make that judgement?
+What would they want to know to make that judgment?
 Capture the questions they have about the function in a shared space.

 * Organize students into small groups.
 Task them with tinkering with the function, trying different inputs and observing the resulting outputs, and trying to build a model of how they think it works.